MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/multiplayer/multiplayer-appendix/common-issues-when-adapting-multiplayer.md

 ## Runtime Considerations for 2015 Multiplayer

-Titles for 2015 Multiplayer must:   Always call the **RealTimeActivityService.EnableMultiplayerSubscriptions Method** prior to entering the multiplayer area of the title code.
+Titles for 2015 Multiplayer must:   Always call the **MultiplayerService.EnableMultiplayerSubscriptions Method** prior to entering the multiplayer area of the title code.
 This call enables both subscriptions to session changes and disconnect detection.
 -   Be sure to use the same **XboxLiveContext Class** object for all calls by the same user.
 The context contains state related to the management of the connection used for multiplayer subscriptions and disconnect detection.
 -   If there are multiple local users, use a separate **XboxLiveContext** object for each user.